 - Mind Eraser – Fill a glass with ice to the brim.
 Add Kahlua and vodka then top off with club soda.
 Don’t stir, this is a drink that should have layers.

 - Mudslide Drink – Pour Kahlua, Bailey’s, Vodka, and milk into a cocktail shaker filled with ice.
 Shake vigorously and pour into a glass.
 Get the Mudslide Cocktail recipe.

 - White Russian – Fill a glass with ice.
 Pour in 2 ounces of vodka and 1 ounce of Kahlua.
 Add a splash of heavy cream.
 Find out more about the White Russian Drink.

 Consider making a dessert by pouring some Kahlua over vanilla ice cream – it’s like coffee candy!

 Kahlua can also be used in baking.
 When getting ready to bake, ask yourself if your concoction would be enhanced by some Kahlua.
 Here are three Kahlua baking recipes:

 Check out even more Kahlua dessert ideas.

 Frequently Asked Questions

 Here are the most commonly asked questions about homemade coffee liqueur:

 Homemade Kahlua will decline in quality over time.
 Although it may not spoil with growing mold or becoming rancid, it should be consumed or used within 3 years of being made.
-You do not need to store this in a fridge.
-You can store it in a cool dark place.

 Cheers to these cocktails!